anushkamahar/CodeAlpha_StockPortfolioTracker/README.md

 # Stock Portfolio Tracker

 This is a simple stock portfolio tracker made using Python.
-I created this project as part of my CodeAlpha Python Programming Internship.

 ## About the Project